aid4mh/QPrism/docs/glossary.rst

 Audio Module
 ------------

+Length
+  The length of the audio(s), in seconds.

+Sample Rate:
+  The sample rate of the audio(s), in Hertz.

+Sound:
+  The detected sounds in the audio(s).

 RMS
-   RMS level (root mean squared) of an audio is proportional to the amount of energy over a period of time in the signal.
+  RMS level (root mean squared) of the audio(s) is proportional to the amount of energy over a period of time in the signal.
   This can be used to distinguish audios that are louder from each other.

 Video Module
 ------------

-word
-  explanation

-word
-  explanation
+Length
+  The length of the video(s), in seconds.

+Resolution
+  The resolution of the video(s), in pixels.

+Format
+  The format of the video(s).

+Bitrate
+  The bit rate of the video(s), in bits.

+Framerate
+  The frame rate of the video(s), in frames.

+Illumination(Brightness)
+  The brightness of the video(s), in luminance.

+Date of Creation
+  The creation date of the video(s), it is the creation date of the media instead of the actual file.
+  If this part is missing in the metadata, the module will return N/A.

+Presence of Artifacts
+  The ratio of distorted frames in the video by the total number of frames.

 Sensor Module
 -------------